A homogenization result in finite plasticity: Introduction

 In the small strain regime, the homogenization of the plasticity equations has been undertaken in the series of works \cite{schweizer.veneroni, schweizer.haida1, schweizer.haida2} both in the periodic and in the aperiodic and stochastic settings.
 The framework of perfect plasticity in the case of a linear elastic response has been completely characterized in the seminal work \cite{francfort.giacomini}.
 See also \cite{hanke} for a homogenization result in the small strain regime with hardening.
 To the authors' knowledge, the only available results in the large strain setting are instead confined to the framework of crystal plasticity for stratified composites.
 In particular, we refer to \cite{cc,cc1} for the superlinear growth case, to \cite{cdf} for the linear growth scenario, and to \cite{cd} for some first homogenization analysis in the evolutionary setting.
 Theorem~\ref{stm:homo-fin-plast} fills a gap in the study of elastoplastic microstructures by providing a static homogenization result in the large strain regime.
 As an application of our contribution, in \cite{DGP2} the analysis of high-contrast elastoplastic materials is carried out.

 We conclude this introduction with a few words on the proofs.
-The existence of an integral $\Gamma$-limit is based on the localization technique in the context of integral representation results.
-The biggest hurdle is devising a version of the so-called \textit{fundamental estimate} that complies with the constraint that plastic deformations must belong to $\SL(3)$.
-For technical reasons (cf. \cite{MieSt}), we will need to strengthen the constraint and require that the plastic deformations actually belong to a compact neighborhood of the identity.
-To accommodate for this, we will regard $\SL(3)$ as a manifold endowed with a Finsler metric, which additionally establishes a connection to the mechanism of plastic dissipation.
-The problem of devising the fundamental estimate for functionals involving manifold-valued Sobolev maps has already been considered in the literature, see e.g. \cite{BaMi,DFMK}.
-The main difference between these references and ours is that not only we constrain our maps to take values in a manifold, but we also require them to range in a specific compact subset.
-We refer to Section~\ref{sec:pre} for a review of the localization method and of the geometric properties of $\SL(3)$.
+The equicoervicity of $\{\cF_\eps\}$ and the semicontinuity of the elastic term require uniform bounds on the plastic strains (cf.~\eqref{Pbound}, see also \cite{MieSt}).
+To enforce them, we prescribe the effective domain of the hardening to be a compact neighborhood of the identity in $\SL(3)$.
+The existence of an integral $\Gamma$-limit, instead, is based on the localization technique in the context of integral representation results.
+The biggest hurdle here is devising a version of the so-called \textit{fundamental estimate} that complies with the constraint that plastic deformations must belong to the compact neighborhood of the identity.
+Note that this poses an additional difficulty with respect to, e.g., \cite{BaMi,DFMK}, which deal with manifold-valued Sobolev functions.
+Indeed, not only we constrain our maps to take values in a manifold, but we also require them to range in a specific set.
+To accommodate for this, an adequate notion of convexity is needed.
+Therefore, we will regard $\SL(3)$ as a manifold endowed with a Finsler metric, and impose the compact neighborhood of the identity to be also geodesically convex.
+We refer to Section~\ref{sec:pre} for a review of the localization method and of the Finsler structure on $\SL(3)$.
 The characterization of the limiting energy density is obtained by a perturbative argument that grounds on standard homogenization results, see Theorem~\ref{stm:hom-classic}.